Skip to content

 In total, data from 23,149 adults were evaluated.
 All participants were under 50 years old at the start of the studies and had no chronic diseases.

 In the Whitehall II Study from the United Kingdom, participants’ weight was first recorded between 1985 and 1988, with a second measurement between 1991 and 1993.
-In the Helsinki Businessmen Study, a Finnish long-term study, the first weight measurements took place between 1964 and 1973, while the second measurement was conducted shortly thereafter, between 1974 and 1975.
-Finally, in the Finnish Public Sector Study, data collection began in 2000, with the second measurement occurring about four years later.
+In the Helsinki Businessmen Study, a Finnish long-term study, the first weight measurements took place between 1964 and 1973, while the second measurement occurred shortly thereafter, between 1974 and 1975.
+In the Finnish Public Sector Study, data collection began in 2000, with the second measurement about four years later.

-Despite these different time periods, all three studies had a common goal: to investigate how weight changes in middle age—usually between 40 and 50 years—and what long-term health consequences these changes have.
+Despite these different time periods, all three studies had a common goal: They wanted to examine how weight changes in midlife—usually between the ages of 40 and 50—and what long-term effects these changes have on health.

 Participant Groups and Measurements